yonjeremy/SwimmerStrokeAnalysis-AI-2018/README.md

 | 3| Testing out VOTT (video object tagging tool) and testing out swimmer detection |
 | 4| Creating custom models and training AI to recognize swimmers |
 | 5| Issue of multi-class classification vs multi-labelling classification |
+| 6| Labelling more videos for data set creation
+| 7| Training classifier with new data set

 *See below for detailed breakdown of each week.*